applicationdesignframework/applicationdesignframework.github.io/examples/application-design/README.md

 ### Application boundaries
 **Context**

-We need to decide on application boundaires based on the technical flow.
+We need to define application boundaires based on the technical flow.

 **Decision**